simla-workshop2025/simla-workshop2025.github.io/index.md

 ## INVITED SPEAKERS

+Keynote by [Prof. Yang Zhang](https://yangzhangalmo.github.io/), Faculty (full professor) at [CISPA Helmholtz Center for Information Security](https://cispa.de/en) and a member of [ELLIS](the European Laboratory for Learning and Intelligent Systems).

-There will be 1-2 invited keynote speakers in the workshop.
+~~There will be 1-2 invited keynote speakers in the workshop.~~

 ## WORKSHOP ORGANIZERS